architkhatri98/Deep-Learning/Digit_Recognizer/README.md

-TOP 30% on the LeaderBoard.
+TOP 30% on the LeaderBoard, 0.9920 accuracy

 The links for the dataset are given below: